 How Does an online session work?

-Once you have booked, we will send you a link on the morning of the session.
-These sessions will be broadcast on You Tube and all you need to do is follow the link ten minutes before the start time.
-You can watch this on a Smart TV, PC, smartphone or tablet and even cast to your TV from your phone.
+Once you have booked, we will send you a link an hour before the session starts so you can join in live.
+These sessions will be broadcast on You Tube or Zoom and all you need to do is follow the link ten minutes before the start time.
+You can watch this on a PC, or tablet and maybe even cast to your Smart TV from your phone.

-You can put questions to the tutor using the chat function during the session if you log into You Tube or a Google account.
-The sessions are recorded and you will be able to watch again at your leisure as many times as you want for up to 1 week after.
+You can put questions to the tutor using the chat function during the session.
+The sessions are recorded and you will be able to watch again at your leisure as many times as you want for up to 1 week.
 You will also be invited to join our Facebook Alumni group so you can share your discoveries with fellow students from around the world.

 “The school of painting is an oasis; a place to share ideas, enthusiasm and adventures into painting.
 Teaching has helped me to translate my thoughts and reflections about art into practical courses.
 In doing this I have learnt so much and shared in that adventure.
 It’s an opportunity to pass on the wonderful sense of being part of a bigger ‘family’ of painters.”